ImNightRiderr/White/README.md

 TERM OF SERVICE

 By downloading this program you agree to the CC BY-NC-SA 4.0 license.

 The creator of the software takes no responsibility for how this software may be used.

 Using this software you may have the option of downloading via direct link or via popup window third-party software, if you use these features:
 -The creator of the software takes no responsibility for the third-party programs downloaded and/or third-party websites visited, does not own the rights to them, and is not affiliated with them.

 -By downloading and/or accessing via the above modes these programs and/or software you will be agreeing to the privacy policy and terms of service of these services (such as NirSoft https://www.nirsoft.net, ECHO https://www.echo.ac, Avenge https://avenge.ac/, Paladin https://paladin.ac/, SourceForge https://sourceforge.net/, GitHub https://github.com/)

+IF YOU DISAGREE WITH THESE POLICIES DO NOT DOWNLOAD OR USE THE SOFTWARE